DivyeshVed/WIne-Quality/README.md

 The following steps were carried out as part of the analysis of the datasets
 ### 1. Distribution of single variables
-<p>The distribution of single variables will be explored first to determine if the variables can be modeled using a normal distribution.</p>
+<p>The distribution of a couple of single variables will be explored first to determine if the variables can be modeled using a normal distribution.</p>
 <ul>
   <li>
   <p>Quality comparison between red and white wine : The output variable for both datasets is the  quality of the wine, which is represented by a numeric value between 0 and 12.
 We compare the spread of the quality data for red and white wine using a bar chart as shown below.</p>
   <img src="./figures/Quality-Distribution.jpeg" alt="Bar Chart of Quality Distribution of Red and White Wines">
-  <p>Modelling the Quality distribution as a normal distribution.
+  <p>Modeling the Quality distribution as a normal distribution.
 The distributions are made up of these parameters: <br>
   The mean for the quality of red wine is: 5.6360225140712945. <br>
   The std for the quality of red wine is: 0.807569439734705. <br>
   The mean for the quality of white wine is: 5.87790935075541. <br>